Animals in the Book of Mormon

 Words would appear.
 Not vague ideas where JS would see an animal he doesn’t know so he calls it horse.
 Actual words.
 And they wouldn’t disappear until they were spelled correctly.
 You can’t have both a loose and a tight translation, if you are going to believe the rock and the hat ?.

-John Newborough gave a more believable and detailed first hand account of his channeling process with Oahspe (which was written just a jew decades later).
+John Newborough gave an interesting and detailed first-hand account of his channeling process with Oahspe (which was written just a few decades later).
 I think studying other channeled works gives great insight in how the Book of Mormon may have been written.